Skip to main content

 How can I help students who struggle with reading?

 Vocabulary words are hyperlinked to a glossary the first time they appear in an investigation.
 The glossary has been designed to be as non-technical as possible, often borrowing language from Simple English Wikipedia.
-Additionally, our investigations have been designed with multiple modalities and interactivity, which can be helpful in interpreting new concepts.
-Assigning students groups or lab teams enables them to work collaboratively through the investigation.
-If working in a group, an effective strategy is for one student to read each page of the investigation out loud as others follow along.
+Additionally, our investigations have been designed with multiple modalities for data interpretation and interactive tools, which can be helpful in interpreting new concepts in context.

 How can I assess student learning?